BLOG

 How Will Gutenberg Transform Theme Development?

 Frankly, this is not an easy question to answer.
-Although there has been an initial documentation for theme developers, nothing is set in stone.
+Although there has been initial documentation for theme developers, nothing is set in stone.

 All In All…